nouse4it/Netmiko_IOS_Update/README.md

 # netmiko_IOS_Update
-Use Netmiko Framework to update IOS of Cisco 2960X Switches and up to 4 Stacks.
+Use Netmiko Framework to update IOS of Cisco 2960X Switches (incl. up to 4 Stacks) and IOS-XE Switches (f.e.
+Cat9300L)

 Author: nouse4it <github@schlueter-online.net>